Looking for the best winter sleep sack to keep baby warm and cozy? Here are 10 of my favorites for cold, winter nights.

 Zipadee-Zip

-If you’re looking for a winter sleep sack with sleeves, look no further than the Zipadee-Zip
+If you’re looking for one with sleeves, look no further than the Zipadee-Zip

-The Zipadee-Zip sleep sacks have a unique starfish-like design, keeping your baby’s arms and legs fully enclosed while allowing some space for movement.
+The Zipadee-Zip has a unique starfish-like design, keeping baby’s arms and legs fully enclosed while allowing some space for movement.

-It’s a great choice for a winter sleep sack if you’re worried about baby’s arms and hands getting too chilly, because they remained covered.
-And while it’s not the warmest sleep sack on this list, it can be easily layered over warmer base-layers.
+It’s a great choice if you’re worried about baby’s arms and hands getting too chilly.
+And while it’s not the warmest, it can be easily layered over warmer base-layers.

 baby wearing little sleepies winter sleep sack